 Now, Jesus gave his version of the Kaddish when his followers asked him to give them a special prayer like all the other great teachers seem to do.
-He didn't give them a new, special prayer.
+Just as Moses asked God for his name like all gods have names in our experience.
+And just as God gave no new name, Jesus didn't give them a new, special prayer.
 He gave them a succinct version of what they already had!
 His point being, besides the prayer itself, that no such carryings-on are needed before God.
-And, this being from the anointed who is prayed for -- that is what "Christ" means, the anointed one of God -- who better to refine and focus it for our use!
+And, if this is from the anointed who is prayed for -- that is what "Christ" means, the anointed one of God -- who better to refine and focus it for our use!

 Which is both our glory, and our problem.
 Our consciousness contains, unlike anything else in creation, the capacity for acts of will that are conscious, which is to say, self-conscious, not in the usual conversational sense, but in the sense that we are conscious of our capacity and the choices we can make.
 Which is why it is not until this point in the evolution, the unfolding, of creation that God gives a commandment.
 Up until this point he doesn't need to, since nothing in creation until this point has this capacity for willed action that is conscious of itself.
 But Man, which the text makes clear is comprised of both male and female, is in the image of God, but is not God.
 Or, if you will, this creature is in the image of the creator but is not the creator.
 Therefore, the creator, or, if you will, God, gives this creature directions.